GrammaTech/gtirb/CONTRIBUTING.md

 - Text files must end with a trailing newline.

-- Code should be tested on Linux using GCC and Clang, and on Windows using Visual Studio.
+- All tests should be able to run and pass.
+  This can be checked by running `make check` on your build directory after running `cmake`.

 - All CMake files shall be formatted with `cmake-format`.
 A `.cmake-format` file is provided in the root directory for the project,